QuickCodeNet/quickcode.cli/README.md

 # 5. Generate and watch
 quickcode demo generate --watch

-# 6. Clone or pull demo project from GitHub
+# 6. Clone or pull project from GitHub
 quickcode demo pull

-# 7. Push changes to demo project on GitHub
+# 7. Push changes to project on GitHub
 quickcode demo push
 ```